Rust-Wellcome/labwhere/presentation/slides.md

 - **Collaborative learning** played a key role in helping us reach this milestone.
 - **Consistent, small weekly efforts** added up and brought us to this point.
 - **Keeping abstractions to a minimum** helped us better appreciate Rust’s core philosophy.
-- **Learning together kept our motivation high**, and we’ve since started contributing to open-source projects to keep that momentum going.
+- **Learning together kept our motivation high**, and we’ve since kept the momentum going through open-source projects.

 </v-click>